- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - TLTRBLBR - - - - - - - - - - - - - - - -

 Support for the above is not very good, except for the left and top positioning where all browsers agree.
 About right and bottom positioning:

-3. IE7 fully respect the specification.
+4. In IE7 they fully respect the specification.

 CSS tests home